 SMS marketing is growing in popularity for the reason mentioned above.
 And with its growing demand is its positive impact on businesses.
 Here are seven ways SMS marketing can help your company meet its goals.

 1. Improve Customer Support

 Twenty years ago, texting a brand to troubleshoot an issue with a product or service would have seemed impossible.
 Flash forward to today, and it’s not only possible but preferred by consumers.
-In fact, 70 percent of respondents to a recent study said they’d rather use SMS messaging to contact a company for support.
-Not only that, but people flat our prefer texting over calling in almost every scenario.
+In fact, 70% of respondents to a recent study said they’d rather use SMS messaging to contact a company for support.
+Not only that, but people flat out prefer texting over calling in almost every scenario.

 The convenience, quick response times, and ease of SMS are the primary reasons consumers want to text brands.
 So, with all that in mind, it only makes sense that if you offer your prospects and customers the opportunity to text you, you’ll improve your customer support.
 To implement it, add an SMS phone number to your “Contact Us” or “Support” page on your website.
 You should also alert your sales and customer success teams to your strategy.